Feedback gathered by the Special Educational Needs team

 - To complete their annual reviews or EHC assessments

-- By attending meetings with them, helping them express their views or discuss their concerns about their learning
+- To express their views, discuss their concerns about their learning and support them at meetings

-- Understand what help they can reasonably expect
+- Understand the help they can reasonably expect

 - Find other sources of support and advice